FenaliEnacton/react-native-boilerplate/README.md

 13. copy keystore : [ ] android
 14. upgrade version : [ ] android [ ] iOS
 15. look for metadata in manifest file : [ ] android
+16. copy pkg of project and install it
+17. add src of project

 ## code push